Announcing: Our Shopify integration is available now!

 Here are some ways chatbots help meet customers’ needs and boost brands:

-And since customers can engage with chatbots at any time, they aren’t restricted by having to wait for support hours to open.
+And since customers can engage with chatbots at any time, they aren’t restricted by having to wait for human agents to sign in.
 These factors in combination ensure customer retention, earn positive reviews and boost the brand.

-Chatbots provide a useful platform for broadcasting, reaching potentially massive audiences.
-They maintain consistent and friendly customer contact, eliminating customer frustration from cold calls.
+Chatbots provide a useful platform for broadcasting product updates (and even company updates), reaching potentially massive audiences.
+They maintain consistent and friendly customer contact, eliminating customer frustration from cold calls or continuous emails.

 This forms a basis for push notifications and showcases new products and services.
 As these notifications are only sent to the appropriate people, based on their interests, customers feel appreciated rather than irritated.
 Chatbots are the best platform for explaining a business’s new products and services to consumers.